 7-21-1858 Kaliningrad, GER – 7-17-1925 Zandvoort, NEDBack to Artist IndexView Artists Paintings

 Lovis Corinth was born Franz Heinrich Louis Prussia.
-The son of a tanner, he displayed a talent for drawing as a child, and in 1876 he went to study painting in the academy of Königsberg.
-In 1880 he attended the Academy of Fine Art in Munich, which rivaled Paris as the avant-garde art center in Europe at the time.
-There he was influenced by Courbet and the Barbizon school, through their interpretation by the Munich artists Wilhelm Leibl and Wilhelm Trübner.
-Louis then traveled to Antwerp and then Paris where he studied under William-Adolphe Bouguereau at the Académie Julian.
-He returned to Königsberg in 1888 when he adopted the name "Lovis Corinth".
+He had a talent for drawing as a child, and at eighteen he went to study painting at the Academy of Königsberg.
+In 1880 he attended the Academy of Fine Art in Munich, which equaled Paris as the avant-garde art center in Europe at the time.
+There he was influenced the Munich artists Wilhelm Leibl and Wilhelm Trübner who were themselves influenced by Courbet and the Barbizon school.
+Louis then set out to Antwerp and then to Paris where he studied with William-Adolphe Bouguereau at the Académie Julian.
+Upon his return to Königsberg in 1888 when he adopted the French sounding name "Lovis Corinth".

 In 1891, Corinth returned to Munich, but in 1892 he abandoned the Munich Academy and joined the Munich Secession.
-These nine years in Munich were not his most productive, and he was perhaps better known for his ability to drink large amounts of red wine and champagne.
+These nine years in Munich were not his most productive, and he was better known as a drinker, able to drink large amounts of red wine and champagne.

-Lovis Corinth moved to Berlin in 1900, and had a one-man exhibition at a gallery.
-In 1902 at the age of 43, he opened a school of painting for women and married his first student, Charlotte Berend, some 20 years his junior.
-Charlotte was his youthful muse, his spiritual partner, and the mother of his two children.
-She had a profound influence on him, and family life became a major theme in his art.
+Lovis Corinth moved to Berlin in 1900 and had a one-man exhibition at a gallery.
+In 1902 at the age of 43, he opened an art school for women and married Charlotte Berend, 20 years his junior which was his first student.
+Charlotte was his youthful dream, his spiritual partner, he had two kids with her.
+She had a big influence on him, and the party life ended and family life became a major subject in his art.

-In December 1911, he suffered a stroke, and was partially paralyzed on his left side.
-Thereafter he walked with a limp, and his hands displayed a chronic tremor.
-With the help of his wife, within a year he was painting again with his right hand.
+In December 1911, he endured a stroke and was partially paralyzed on his left side.
+From there on he walked with a limp, and his hands displayed a chronic tremor and he could not use his left hand.
+With the assistance of his wife, inside a year, he was painting with his right hand.

-In 1910 Lovis Corinth had donated the painting Golgatha for the altar of the church of his birthplace, Tapiau.
-At the end of the Second World War, when the Red Army invaded East Prussia, this painting disappeared without trace.
-Tapiau was among the few East Prussian places not devastated by the war, which makes it likely that the painting was looted rather than destroyed.
+In 1910 Lovis Corinth had donated the painting Golgatha for the altar of the church of his birthplace.
+At the end of the Second World War, when the Soviet Army attacked East Prussia, this painting vanished.

-In 2007, the German city of Hanover returned the painting Romische Campagna (Roman Landscape) to the heirs of Jewish collector Curt Glaser who sold it in 1933 to fund his escape from the Nazis.
+In 2007, the German city of Hanover returned the painting Romische Campagna (Roman Landscape) to the beneficiaries of the Jewish art collector Curt Glaser who sold it in 1933 to finance his escape from the Nazis.